-- maintained for all children, and the parent shall be contacted and arrangements made for pick up. - · At least one staff with certification in first aid and one certified in CPR on duty at all times. - .
-Impetigo and diagnosed strep shall be treated according to a licensed medical professional's instructions prior to readmission to the child care agency. - · Children diagnosed with scabies or lice shall have proof of treatment prior to readmission. - · All medications and preventative products such as nonprescription diaper cream, sun screen and insect repellant, shall be received from the parent by a designated staff person and administered by a designated staff person. - .
-Unused medication shall be returned to the parent. - Medication shall never be handled by children or administered. in bottles or infant feeders unless authorized by a physician. - All medications shall be inaccessible to children unless a physician's authorization for the current school year is on file that allows a school-age child to have self-administered - · Smoking is not permitted in any indoor area or vehicle of the child care agency at any time. - The use of alcoholic beverages is not permitted in a child care agency during the hours of operation. - Firearms shall not be on the premises of a child care agency. in any vehicle used to transport children or in the presence of a child.
-(In a private residence, these items must be locked, out of sight and inaccessible to children). - · All items labeled "keep out of reach of children" shall be stored so that they are inaccessible to children. - · Personal belongings of residents and staff (purses, backpacks, coats, etc.) shall be inaccessible to children at all times. - .
-Children's diapers should be checked throughout the day to determine if they are wet or soiled. - .
-Educators shall provide rich social interchanges and engaging eye contact during diapering. - · Educators shall utilize sanitary diapering procedures. - · Pre-school and school-age children requiring assistance with toileting needs, shall receive assistance in a location designated for that purpose which provides privacy from other children and adults. - · Staff members with signs of a communicable disease shall not be present
+- ✓ Soft bedding, mobiles and other toys that attach to any part of the crib are prohibited. - Infants that arrive asleep in car seats or fall asleep in any piece of equipment other than a crib must be immediately removed and placed on their back in a crib. - Avoid letting the infant overheat and ensure infants are dressed appropriately for the environment (no greater than 1 layer more than an adult would wear in the same environment) - Any practice that is an exception to the Department's safe sleep supervision procedures shall not be used without written authorization from a physician. - If there is a sleeping or resting child during nighttime, there shall be at least one (1) adult educator awake and supervising.
+Health and Safety - Children shall be checked upon arrival each day for signs of illness and injury. - The receiving educator shall document any obvious marks or injuries and shall note any comments from the parents pertaining to the marks or injuries. - A child showing signs of illness shall be cared for apart from other children to the extent that supervision can be maintained for all children, and the parent shall be contacted and arrangements made for pick up. - At least one staff with certification in first aid and one certified in CPR shall be present on site at all times. - A child diagnosed with a communicable disease shall have proof of treatment prior to readmission if necessary. - Parents/guardians of every child enrolled shall be notified immediately if a diagnosed communicable disease has been identified in the agency. - All medications shall be received from the parent by a designated staff person and administered by staff persons who have received training in medication administration. - · Unused medication shall be returned to the parent. - Medication shall never be administered in bottles or infant feeders unless authorized by a physician. - All medications shall be inaccessible to children unless a physician's authorization for the current school year is on file that allows a school-age child to have self-administered medication - Diaper cream, ointments, sunscreens and lotions shall be inaccessible to children. - Smoking/vaping is not permitted in any indoor area or vehicle of the child care agency at any time. - Smoking/vaping is not permitted on the playground or in any outdoor area accessible to children during the time children are present. - The use of alcoholic beverages is not permitted in a child care agency during the hours of operation. - Firearms shall not be on the premises of a child care agency, in any vehicle used to transport children or in the presence of a child. - In a private residence, firearms shall be locked and unloaded with ammunition locked up separately. - All items labeled "keep out of reach of children" shall be inaccessible to children. - Personal belongings of residents and staff shall be inaccessible to children. - Children's diapers shall be checked regularly throughout the day to determine if they are wet or soiled. - Educators shall provide rich social interchanges and engaging eye contact during diapering. - Educators shall utilize sanitary diapering procedures. - Pre-school and school-age children requiring assistance with toileting, shall receive assistance in a location designated for Page 2 of 6 that purpose which provides privacy.